cnp3/ebook/principles/reliability.rst

 From a Computer Science viewpoint, the physical transmission of information through a wire is often considered as a black box that allows to transmit bits.
 This black box is often referred to as the `physical layer service` and is represented by using the `DATA.request` and `DATA.indication` primitives introduced earlier.
 This physical layer service facilitates the sending and receiving of bits.
 This service abstracts the technological details that are involved in the actual transmission of the bits as an electromagnetic signal.
 However, it is important to remember that the `physical layer service` is imperfect and has the following characteristics :

- - the `Physical layer service` may change, e.g. due to electromagnetic interferences, the value of a bit being transmitted
+ - the `Physical layer service` may change, e.g. due to electromagnetic interference, the value of a bit being transmitted
  - the `Physical layer service` may deliver `more` bits to the receiver than the bits sent by the sender
  - the `Physical layer service` may deliver `fewer` bits to the receiver than the bits sent by the sender